 6. Embrace the change

-Again, thru hiking will change you.
-From the way that you connect with your community to the way, you view the natural world to your relationship with yourself.
-Trail teaches you about vulnerability and impermanence.
+Again, thru-hiking will change you–from the way that you connect with your community to the way you view the natural world and your relationship with yourself.
+The Trail teaches you about vulnerability and impermanence.
 While also teaching you about your ability to persevere and your physical capabilities and strength.
-Trail provides you the place to form relationships with other thru hikers as well as the people supporting the trail in the surrounding communities.
-Trail will break you down in order to build you back up into something different, and it is important to accept this change by welcoming it and embracing it.
+The Trail provides you the place to form relationships with other thru-hikers as well as the people supporting the trail in the surrounding communities.
+The Trail will break you down in order to build you back up into something different.
+It is important to accept this change by welcoming it and embracing it.

 Hike Your Own Hike

-When it all comes down to it, thru hiking is all about hiking your own hike.
+When it all comes down to it, thru-hiking is all about hiking your own hike.
 And yes, you will hear this so often that you will either want to scream or weep tears of joy in the beauty of it all.
-But the most toxic thing you can do as a thru hiker is trying to fit your hike into the mold of another.
+But the most toxic thing you can do as a thru-hiker is trying to fit your hike into the mold of another.
 Your daily mileage will not always be the same as her daily mileage.
-Your zero days, days where you hike zero miles, will not always fall on the days when his zero days are.
-You may decide to take an on-trail nero, nearly zero miles for the day, at an alpine lake because it is refreshing and just want you wanted.
+Your “zero days” (when you hike zero miles) will not always fall inline with someone else’s.
+You may decide to take an on-trail “nero” (nearly zero miles) at an alpine lake because it is refreshing and you simply want to linger.
 You may decide to take three hitches into Sante Fe, NM to explore an interactive art exhibit that transports you into fantastic realms, and that is okay too.

 At the end of it all, your hike is for you.
 Remember to follow Leave No Trace practices.
-Be kind to fellow hikers.
-Be respectful to trail angels and the gateway communities.
-And hike on.
+Be kind to fellow hikers, respectful to trail angels and the gateway communities and hike on.